losbeekos/basos/README.md

 * **[fastclick](https://github.com/ftlabs/fastclick)** - Polyfill to remove click delays on browsers with touch UIs.
 * **[selectivizr](https://github.com/keithclark/selectivizr)** - selectivizr is a JavaScript utility that emulates CSS3 pseudo-classes and attribute selectors in Internet Explorer 6-8.
 * **[jQuery.placeholder](https://github.com/mathiasbynens/jquery-placeholder)** - A jQuery plugin that enables HTML5 placeholder behavior for browsers that aren’t trying hard enough yet.

+# Additional plugins
+Additional plugins are listed here which you can use.

 ## Javascript plugins
 Raw javascript plugins.